The hyper-scaled NLP bound for maximum-entropy remote sampling: Introduction

-{\bf Organization and Contributions.} In \S\ref{sec:compare-mersp-bounds}, we review the two existing upper bounds for $\MERSP$ proposed in \cite{AFLW_Remote}, namely the ``spectral bound'' and the ``NLP bound''.
-We also review the three parameter-selection strategies for the NLP bound proposed in \cite{AFLW_Remote}, namely $\IdentityNLP$, $\DiagonalNLP$ and $\TraceNLP$.
-Finally, we establish sufficient conditions under which the complementary NLP bound dominates the spectral bound.
-In \S\ref{sec:aug-nlp-bound}, we introduce the augmented NLP bound and analyze its theoretical effectiveness in strengthening the convex-programming relaxation proposed in \cite{AFLW_Remote}.
-Specifically, we prove that the augmented NLP bound dominates the NLP bound and provide sufficient conditions under which this dominance is strict.
-We also introduce a new class of $\MERSP$ instances with rank-deficient covariance matrices $C$, and show that the augmented NLP bound provides an ``exact convex relaxation'' for these instances, while the NLP bound from \cite{AFLW_Remote} only applies to instances with positive-definite covariance matrices.
-In \S\ref{sec:diag-scale}, we propose a diagonal-scaling approach for $\MERSP$.
-We develop practical strategies for selecting the diagonal-scaling parameter and show how to optimize it for the NLP bound with the $\IdentityNLP$ strategy.
-In \S\ref{sec:exp}, we present results from numerical experiments that demonstrate the benefits of the augmented NLP bound and the diagonal-scaling approach.
-In particular, we show significant improvements on real-data instances compared to the approach in \cite{AFLW_Remote}.
+{\bf Organization and Contributions.} In \S\ref{sec:hyper-nlp-bound}, we propose a novel ``hyper-scaled NLP bound'' (hNLP bound) based on a subtle convex relaxation of a generalization of \ref{MERSP}, the ``maximum-entropy difference problem'' (\ref{MEDP}), a problem also considered by \citep*{AFLW_Remote}.
+The hNLP bound has: (i) an o-scaling parameter $\gamma\in\mathbb{R}_{++}$ (this is the o-scaling parameter of the NLP bound for \ref{MEDP} proposed in \citep*{AFLW_Remote}), (ii) a further scaling parameter $\psi\in\mathbb{R}_{++}$ (which has no precedent in the literature), and (iii) a g-scaling parameter $\Phi\in\mathbb{R}^n_{++}$ (closely related to the g-scaling parameters in \citep*{gscale}).
+The complementary hNLP bound for \ref{MERSP} generalizes the complementary NLP bound for \ref{MERSP}.
+We also review the three parameter-selection strategies for the NLP bound for \ref{MEDP} proposed in \citep*{AFLW_Remote}, namely Identity, Diagonal and Trace, which we employ as well.
+In \S\ref{sec:compare-mersp-bounds}, we demonstrate that under certain technical sufficient conditions, the complementary NLP bound for \ref{MERSP} dominates the spectral bound for \ref{MERSP}, bounds both proposed in \citep*{AFLW_Remote}.
+Because the complementary hNLP bound for \ref{MERSP} trivially dominates the complementary NLP bound for \ref{MERSP}, under the same technical conditions, the complementary hNLP bound for \ref{MERSP} dominates the spectral bound for \ref{MERSP}.
+In \S\ref{sec:aug-nlp-bound}, we study the computation of the parameter $\psi$.
+First, we observe that while the complementary NLP bound for \ref{MERSP} of \citep*{AFLW_Remote} is tied to the complementary formulation of \ref{MERSP}, we have that under some mild technical conditions, our hNLP bound applies also to the original formulation of \ref{MERSP}.
+Because of this, it applies even when either $B$ or $B_T$ is singular.
+We study this in detail.
+Then we describe how to optimally choose the parameter $\psi$, via closed form expressions.
+In \S\ref{sec:diag-scale}, we propose a practical strategy for selecting the g-scaling parameter $\Phi$, and we show how to optimize it for the hNLP bound with the Identity strategy.
+In \S\ref{sec:BB}, for B\&B, we provide a variable-fixing methodology and results guiding the best way to construct subproblems.
+In \S\ref{sec:exp}, we present results from numerical experiments that demonstrate the benefits of the hNLP bound and the impact of using the scaling parameters $\psi$ and $\Phi$, both individually and in combination.
+In particular, we exhibit significant improvements on real-data instances compared to the approach in \citep*{AFLW_Remote}.
 In \S\ref{sec:out}, we describe some directions for further study.